flotpython/webintro/notebooks/51-jquery.md

 ## how to use
 <!-- #endregion -->

-* after importing jQuery, the whole module is available as the global `$` variable
+* after importing jQuery, the module is available as
+  the global `$` variable
   (and yes, this is legal in JavaScript)
 * you can use `jQuery` instead of `$` if you prefer